neondatabase/website/content/docs/guides/logical-replication-aurora-to-neon.md

 3. Go to the **Configuration** tab.
 Locate the **DB cluster parameter group** link.

    <Admonition type="note">
    If you are using the default parameter group, you will need to create a custom parameter group to set the value.
 You can do so by selecting **Parameter groups** > **Create parameter group** from the sidebar, selecting **Aurora PostgreSQL** as the engine type, and filling in the required fields.
 When you're finished, navigate back to your RDS instance page, click **Modify**, and scroll down to select your new parameter group.
-Click **Continue**, and select **Apply immediately** to make the change now, then click **Modify DB instance**.
+Click **Continue**, and select **Apply immediately** to make the change, then click **Modify DB instance**.
    </Admonition>

 4. Click on the link to view the custom parameters for your Aurora PostgreSQL DB cluster.

-5. In the Parameters search bar, type `rds` to locate the `rds.logical_replication` parameter.
+5. In the parameters search bar, type `rds` to locate the `rds.logical_replication` parameter.
 This parameter is set to `0` by default, meaning it is turned off.

 6. To enable this feature, click on **Edit**, and select `1` from the dropdown.